standard-for-public-code/standard-for-public-code/introduction.md

 ## Background (why use public code!)

-* What is public code
-    * Code == Code
+In the public context in the 21st century, software can be considered vital infrastructure.
+It mediates/governs the expression of policy - and where it learns to make its own decisions (for example machine learning algorithms), it is potentially writing new policy.

+We hold that software and policy are both code.
+The former executed by machines and the latter by humans.

+This leads to a number of new concerns.

-    * Sovereignty
+### Sovereignty
     * Preferable economic model
         * More vendors necessary due to growing demand of digitalisation

-    * The difference between private and public technologies
+### The difference between private and public technologies
     * Procurement and its effects
     * Why have control
         * De-risking infrastructure